anushka-1205/greencart/README.md

 # 🛒 GreenCart

 GreenCart is a full-stack e-commerce web application for ordering groceries online.
 It features a modern React frontend and a Node.js/Express backend, with MongoDB for data storage.
+The application is built using the MERN stack.

 ---